valueerrorx/life-exam/README.md

 # life-exam
 A server/client application that allows to take over control of LiFE clients and provide a secure exam environment for schools.

-This application is written in Python, PyQt.
+This application is written in Python and PyQt.

 ## Prerequisites
 Tools needed in order to provide 100% functionality are: